-21.3 Management of Conflicts of Interest and Commitment
+Management of Conflicts of Interest and Commitment

-The IRB has final authority to determine whether the research, the conflicts of interest and commitment, and the conflict management plan, if any, allow the research to be approved.
-With regard to the conflict management plan issued by the medical school or another organization, the IRB may either affirm or add additional stipulations.
-The IRB can require additional measures to manage a conflict of interest so that the research may be approved.
+The convened IRB has final authority to determine whether the research, the conflicts of interest and commitment, and the conflict management plan, if any, allow the research to be approved.
+With regard to the conflict management plan issued by the medical school or another organization, the convened IRB may either affirm or add additional stipulations.
+The convened IRB can require additional measures to manage a conflict of interest so that the research may be approved.
 However, the IRB must adhere to, at a minimum, the conflict management plan approved by the medical school or a relying organization.
-If additional conflict management is required by the IRB, the IRB shall provide the management plan to the researcher and Research Integrity Officer.
+If additional conflict management is required by the IRB, the convened IRB shall provide the management plan to the researcher and Research Integrity Officer.
 This management plan then constitutes the medical school conflict management plan for the research, and remains subject to additional stipulations, as appropriate, by either the Research Integrity Officer or IRB.
-If the conflict lessens or resolves, the Research Integrity Officer and IRB adjust the management plan accordingly.
+If the significant financial interest or commitment changes, the Research Integrity Officer and IRB adjusts the management plan accordingly.